seanjparker/chess/README.md

 A simple chess engine programmed in Java using only the standard libraries.

+## Prerequisites
+Building the chess source requires Java (version 8 or later).

+Once installed, you can then build and run the program using the commands from the following section.

 ## Building a JAR file from source (Linux/Mac)
 Open terminal/console, change directory to top level of the chess folder Then, run the following command: